EdoardoTosin/edoardotosin.github.io/pages/about.md

 layout: Post
 content-type: static
 title: About
-description: Hi, I'm Edoardo Tosin - a developer with a passion for Cybersecurity and OSINT.
-On my page, you'll find posts and insights into my work.
-Connect with me to learn more!
+description: Explore my portfolio to find insights into my development journey, read my latest blog posts, view my projects on GitHub, browse through my photography on Flickr, and reach out for any collaborations or inquiries.
 ---

 <br>

 ## Hi there!

 ---

 **My name is :** Edoardo Tosin.

 **I am from :** Italy.